 - 1. Thaw components from storage as needed for preparation.
-Keep all components on ice when not in use. - 2.
+Keep frozen components on ice when not in use. - 2.
 Prepare Complete Binding Buffer for the desired binding conditions.

-For high salt binding conditions (high stringency): Prepare the appropriate amount of Complete Binding Buffer according to the table below.
+For high salt binding conditions (high stringency or DNA fragments containing more than six non-methylated CpGs): Prepare the appropriate amount of Complete Binding Buffer according to the table below.
 Store on ice.